This Scheme is operated by the non-profit company CitizenCard Limited. The Substance Use Strategy endorses this proof of age initiative.

 How do I apply for a CitizenCard?

-- For those in full-time education: The Drug and Alcohol Strategy Coordinator visits local education sites annually and can facilitate the application process for interested students free of charge so that cards are received on or soon after their 18th birthday.
+- For those in full-time education: The Substance Use Lead visits local education sites annually and can facilitate the application process for interested students free of charge so that cards are received on or soon after their 18th birthday.

-- All application forms must be signed and verified by approved individuals and details of who you should approach for verification are contained in the application form.
+- All application forms must be signed and verified by approved individuals and details of who you should approach for verification are contained in the online application form

 Where can I find out more about CitizenCard?